Skip to Content

 Tons of big acts have played at NXNE in the past, including Billy Talent, Arkells, and Post Malone.

-Prices are also quite affordable, at $15 for single venue, one night admission or $25 for a full festival pass that grants you access to all nights, all venues, and all bands.
+Prices are also quite affordable, and the festival pass (about $32) grants you access to all nights, all venues, and all bands.

 Watch a documentary at the Hot Docs Festival